-Enjoys drinking wine...After the news of his deal with the Mets began to break, Walker posted a photo of a bottle of GTS wine, produced at Seaver Vineyards in California...Wore 00 on his jersey in Toronto in 2020, but passed on the opportunity to wear 00 in New York...He wanted to leave 00 to Mr. Met...Instead, he is the second Met to don a No. 99 jersey, after Turk Wendell, who wore the number from 1997-2001...Wendell sent Walker a package with black licorice, a shark tooth necklace and a toothbrush, all of which were commonly eaten, worn and used by him during his career...Is one of about a dozen Major League Baseball players to represent the Jordan brand...His favorite athlete growing up was Kobe Bryant...His favorite baseball player was José Reyes and he rooted for the Mets because of him...Even tried to emulate Reyes as a switch-hitter...Is focused on helping children in foster care...Has previously worked with Arizona Helping Hands to help fund essential needs for foster children...Learned to cook during the COVID lockdown...Grills a mean steak and loves to make tacos...Played basketball in high school...Averaged 15 points and 11 rebounds per game at Yucaipa (CA) High School...Played shortstop on his high school baseball team.
+Enjoys drinking wine...After the news of his deal with the Mets began to break, Walker posted a photo of a bottle of GTS wine, produced at Seaver Vineyards in California...Wore 00 on his jersey in Toronto in 2020, but passed on the opportunity to wear 00 in New York...He wanted to leave 00 to Mr. Met...Instead, he is the second Met to don a #99 jersey, after Turk Wendell, who wore the number from 1997-2001...Wendell sent Walker a package with black licorice, a shark tooth necklace and a toothbrush, all of which were commonly eaten, worn and used by him during his career...Owns over 1,000 pairs of sneakers...Is an avid golfer throughout the year...His favorite athlete growing up was Kobe Bryant...His favorite baseball player was José Reyes and he rooted for the Mets because of him...Even tried to emulate Reyes as a switch-hitter...Is focused on helping children in foster care...Has previously worked with Arizona Helping Hands to help fund essential needs for foster children...Learned to cook during the COVID lockdown...Grills a mean steak and loves to make tacos...Often posts his culinary creations on social media...Played basketball in high school...Averaged 15 points and 11 rebounds per game at Yucaipa (CA) High School...Played shortstop on his high school baseball team.

 Acquired by the Blue Jays from the Mariners on Aug.
 27...From that point through the end of the season, ranked second in the majors (min.
 25.0 innings) with a 1.37 ERA...Among AL pitchers with at least 50.0 innings pitched, ranked tied for seventh in ERA (2.70), 11th in opponents’ average (.214) and 12th in hits per nine innings (7.26)...Went 2-1 with a 1.37 ERA (four earned runs/26.1 innings) in six starts with Toronto...Was 2-2 with a 4.00 ERA (12 earned runs/27.0 innings) in five starts with Seattle...Retired all nine batters faced while striking out four in his last start, a tuneup for the playoffs on Sept.
 25 vs. Baltimore...Made his Blue Jays debut on Aug.
 29 vs. Baltimore...Earned the win with 6.0 scoreless innings in what was the 100th start of his career...Became the 2nd player in Blue Jays history to wear 00, joining Cliff Johnson (1983-1986).